01 Dec LO Spotlight: BPW/St. Petersburg-Pinellas

 What was your most popular or best-attended event in the past year?
 Do you have special events every year?

 One of our signature events we hold each year is an Equal Pay Day “Unhappy Hour” to raise awareness of pay equity and wage discrimination.
-This year it was held in person on March 24, 2021.
+This year it was held on March 24, 2021; the 2022 date has not yet been finalized.
 This is the date a woman has to work into the new year to make the same pay a man made in the previous year.